-Generator was viable and sufficient to meet (in whole or in part) the Reliability accordance with Section 31.2.11.10.5 primarily based on which offer, or set of offers from more than one Generator, results in the highest net present value solution to the Reliability Need.
-The ISO shall also consider any blacklined modifications to the Form of Reliability Must Run Agreement set forth in

-Need, (c) the deadline by which offers must be received by the ISO, and (d) any reasonably projects would affect the cost.
+31.2.11.10.6 The ISO shall rank the Generators from which it received offers in accordance with Section 31.2.11.10.5 primarily based on which offer, or set of offers from more than one Generator, results in the highest net present value solution to the Reliability Need.
+The ISO shall also consider any blacklined modifications to the Form of Reliability Must Run Agreement set forth in Appendix G of Attachment Y of the ISO OATT that were submitted that the ISO reasonably projects would affect the cost.
 In the event that cost alone does not provide for a clear delineation between two or more offers, the ISO shall also consider in its ranking the operational impacts and the size of the Generators in an effort to minimize impacts to markets.
 The ISO shall seek comment from the Market Monitoring Unit on its review and ranking of the offers.
 The responsibilities of the Market Monitoring Unit that are addressed in this Section are also addressed in Section 31.2.11.18.2 of this Attachment Y and in Section 30.4.6.8.6 of Attachment O of the ISO Services Tariff.